Daniel976-ui/dedit/README.md

 ## Instalation
 On debian distros open the .deb file provided
-On all other distros put the dedit file in the /bin directory or just run the command below
+On all other distros run the command below
 ```bash
 sudo install -m 755 ~/Downloads/dedit /usr/local/bin/dedit
 ```